 Some places, such as the Sacred Monkey Forest Sanctuary in Ubud, Bali, sell you bananas to give to the monkey’s.
-This may seem like fun but I’ve never tried this after witnessing tourists with handfuls of newly purchased bananas get completely bombarded by monkeys and relieved of the treats (and other personal items) in a matter of seconds.
+This may seem like fun but I’ve never been brave enough to try this after witnessing tourists with handfuls of newly purchased bananas get completely bombarded by monkeys.
+They are relived of the treats (and other personal items) in a matter of seconds.

 2) Be Careful When Reaching Into Your Bag